countable-web/open-source-corporation/product/engineering/OPERATIONS.md

 An nginx container may as well always serve all static files in all environments.
 This prevents us needing to worry about differences in static file serving in various dev environments.
 To prevent the need to run `collectstatic` constantly in Django projects, static files should be served from a single directory, so that only 3rd party static files need collected. `python manage.py collectstatic --noprompt` should be run as part of the startup script for any Django project.

+### Moving sites to a new server

+Move the "stage" version of any site, first.

+1. Update the jenkins job to point to the new node.
+Run it, and test the site runs on its custom HTTP port (used by the nginx/haproxy on that node).

+The following steps should be done as quickly as possible because your service will be down in between these steps.
+Test the process on the stage instance to ensure it goes smoothly first.
+It should only take a few minutes.
+1. Set the old instance database in read-only mode if possible.
+For small sites, skip this step, and just shut it down at this time, resulting in some downtime.
+1. Dump the database from the old instance, and restore it to the new instance.
+1. Update DNS to point to the new instance.
+1. Update the proxy of the old site to point to the new one to avoid clients with old DNS records accessing the old version, because it could result in DB conflicts or data loss.
+1. Turn off the old service on the old server, to guarantee it cannot be accessed.

+For some legacy sites, we store local filesystem data.
+This must be moved manually to match the old server, on the new server.
+Ask the devs to refactor this away where possible, and use things like S3 for permanent file storage.